allievdo/AE_DerbyDash_Repo/README.md

 Things added 10/24/2023 - 10/31/2023
 I added horse aniamtions of various colors for the race scene and made the aniamtion play faster for the player depending on whether or not a speed boost was used.

+Things added 10/31/2023 - 11/07/2023
+Added a dollar sign in front of the money so you know what that number represents.
+Retyped race instructions in the race scene.
+Added a win and lose screen and added a background for the race selection scene.
+The dialogue changes after the first race and the buttons become available after your first race.
+I also added more dialogue for your cousin before the first race begins.
+Your cousin also gives you two carrots at the beginning of the game, since the shop is not yet available.

 Video tutorials used:

 Pause menu: https://www.youtube.com/watch?v=JivuXdrIHK0&t=572s